Bernard Avishai: Academic career

 Bernard Avishai was born in Montreal, Quebec in 1949.
 The son of the late Ben Shaicovitch, president of Canada's Zionist Men's Association during the 1950s, he volunteered for farm work on an Israeli collective during the Six-Day War, an experience that affected many of his generation.
 He and his first wife, the artist Susan Avishai, moved to Israel in 1972 while he was still working on a doctorate in political economy for the University of Toronto, and began writing about Israel, the history of Zionism, and the Arab–Israeli conflict.
 After the October War of 1973, he published a series of political essays in The New York Review of Books, to which he contributed regularly until the mid-1980s.
 His reports anticipated the 1977 election that brought Menachem Begin and the Israeli right to power for a generation.

 Avishai earned his doctorate in 1978, writing mainly on the work of Hobbes and Marx under C. B. Macpherson.
-He moved to Boston in 1980, where he taught humanities at MIT, and joined Dissent magazine's editorial board.
+He moved to Boston in 1980, where he taught creative writing at MIT, and joined Dissent magazine's editorial board.
 His first book, The Tragedy of Zionism, was published in 1985 to considerable controversy, since it suggested that Israel's occupation was a symptom of a democracy plagued by anachronistic Zionist institutions and ideas.
 The controversy led to his being denied tenure at MIT, according to Avishai, and he left for Harvard Business School in 1986.
 He there took up a position as an editor of Harvard Business Review (HBR).
 In 1987, he was awarded a Guggenheim Fellowship for continuing work on the writer Arthur Koestler, which led to eventual articles in The New Yorker, Partisan Review, and Salmagundi.
 His second book, A New Israel, was published in 1990.

 Avishai was Visiting Professor at the Fuqua School of Business and Senior Fellow at the Sanford School of Public Policy at Duke University, where he taught courses on the new economy and public policy.

 Today, Avishai serves as a visiting professor specializing in political economy at Dartmouth College in Hanover, New Hampshire.